Investing in Computing Companies and Stocks

 Unfortunately for retail investors, largely all of the investing activities taking place for quantum computing are in privately held companies.
 When we first took a look at the quantum computing space in 2016, we could only find a handful of quantum computing startups.
 Since then, the number has ballooned to more than twenty quantum computing startups.
 Some are getting more attention from investors than others.
 In 2018, we wrote about a number of quantum companies to watch which are receiving lots of attention and lots of capital.

 - Rigetti Computing ($190.5 million) – Full-stack quantum computing company in that they develop everything from the quantum chips to the software that interacts with them.
 They’re offering a $1 million prize for the first person who can solve a real problem on their platform that’s beyond the reach of classical computers.
+They went public using a SPAC, and our most recent piece talks about the stock post SPAC – Rigetti Computing Stock: A Risky Bet on Quantum Computing.

 - QuintessenceLabs ($21.1 million) – Claims to be the global leader in quantum security developing hardware devices like quantum random number generators.